diogo-aos/CarND-MPC-Project/README.md

 ## 2.3.
 Horizon parameters
 The final piece for the controller is to choose a good number of time steps _N_ and time interval _dt_ for the desired horizon length _T_.
 There is a tradeoff to be considered here.
 Having a high number of steps means the controller will be slow and will add latency to the system - which is harmful for the performance.
 Having a small _T_ means that the controller will not optimize the immediate control inputs to future situations - we could imagine this being bad on tight curves since the controller would not adjust the inputs with them in the horizon.

+## 2.4.
+Dealing with system latency

+There are basically two ways to address the time it takes for the control inputs to be sent and executed by the actuators (system latency).

+ - knowing the system latency, the controller can start predicting the state variables into the future by an amount of time equal to the latency and use that prediction as the initial state fed to the optimizer;

+ - compute how many time steps _k_ the latency takes and for those first _k_ time steps the control input limits in the optimization are set to the received control values from the telemetry.

+Using the first approach allowed for a more fine tuned of the model latency.
+This is useful since the controller computations can also be characterized and included in the model along with the system latency.

 # 3. Implementation
 To reduce the number of compilations necessary to test hypothesis and setups, all the controller parameters (cost function weights, reference velocity, _N_, _dt_, system latency, model latency) are read from a text file `mpc.txt`.
 This code was added to a new method `MPC::init` of the `MPC` class.